dbt-labs/docs.getdbt.com/website/docs/docs/deploy/dbt-cloud-job.md

 The dashboard displays your full run history, including job name, status, environment associated, job trigger, commit SHA, schema, and timing info.

 From June 1, 2023, dbt Cloud multi-tenant users can access their run history for the last 365 days through the dbt Cloud user interface (UI) and API.
 This optimizes dbt Cloud's performance by reducing the amount of stored metadata.
-For more info, refer to `Older run history retrieval change /docs/dbt-versions/release-notes/May-2023/run-history-endpoint` will add link once pr 3407 merges later
+For more info, refer to [Older run history retrieval change](/docs/dbt-versions/release-notes/May-2023/run-history-endpoint).

 <Lightbox src="/img/docs/dbt-cloud/deployment/run-history.jpg" width="85%" title="Run History dashboard allow you to monitor the health of your dbt project and displays jobs, job status, environment, timing, and more."/>